Mertric/2D-Video-game/README.md

 * A Key: moves player's character to the left
 * D Key: moves player's character to the right
-* Space Bar - player's character jumps
+* Space Bar: player's character jumps

 ## Process of Creating the Game